pietrodn/lo-phi/slide.md

 ![Binary analysis workflow.
 Rounded nodes represent data and rectangles represent data manipulation.](images/semantic-gap.pdf)

-* Non-malicious software was also run to identify and extract "background noise".
+* Non-malicious software was also run to identify and extract "background noise"

 ## Example of output of the analysis toolbox